pwwang/pipen/docs/command-line-argument-parser.md

 - `type`: The type of the option value.
 Default: `str`
 - `name`: The name of the option, then in command line, `-<name>` refers to the option.
 - `value`: The default value of the option.
+- `callback`: The callback to check or transform the value

 You can either set the value of an option by
 ```python